 Taking the time to learn boundary-setting skills and practicing them will benefit you greatly, and your relationships will be much more rewarding.

-If your family is driving you crazy consider whether your most loving action might be to establish and maintain a healthy boundary.
+If your family is hard to get along with, consider whether your most loving action might be to establish and maintain a healthy boundary.